A Complete overhaul

 The 12 chart palettes

 Each palette had to solve a specific design challenge.
-The colors within a palette had to be distinctive enough to differentiate datapoints on a chart (especially when users had ten or more datapoints on the same view) while still feeling like they belonged to the same family.
+The colors within a palette had to be distinctive enough to differentiate datapoints on a chart (especially when users had ten or more datapoints on the same view) while still feeling like they belonged to the same theme.
 That balance between differentiation and cohesion is where most palette design falls apart.
 Getting even ten colors to hold that line was a real challenge.
-Sometimes I wished the color wheel had more room for what I was trying to do, but the constraints forced the palettes to be considered rather than generic.
+Sometimes I wished the color wheel had more room for what I was trying to do!
+But, the constraints forced me to push to find the shades that matched well.

 Customers could pick a palette out of the box, edit specific colors within it and save, or start from scratch and build their own.
 The 12 palettes shipped as a starting point, not a fixed set.